Bursary not available at this time

-A bursary has been set up in memory of Kenneth Black who left a legacy to the Society in 2010.
+A bursary was set up in memory of Kenneth Black who left a legacy to the Society in 2010.
 The sum of £750 will be set aside each year to support horticulturalists to further their training and to broaden their skills, knowledge and experience in connection with cottage gardens and/or cottage garden plants.

 The first Kenneth Black Bursary, awarded though the RHS and combined with their Coke Trust bursary, was awarded to Kirsty Dougall to enable her to undertake a 9 month placement in the gardens of the National Trust's Knighthayes Court.
 Reports of her work are in the June and December 2013 magazines.
 Her final report can be seen by clicking here.